benthecoder/benthecoder/README.md

 ### I'm passionate Statistics undergrad student self-learning Python and R. I love reading and writing blog posts about Data Science and AI.

-- 🌱 I'm currently learning R, Python and Statistics
+- 🌱 I'm currently learning Statistics and Machine Learning

-- 💻 I’m currently taking the Data Science Specialization by JHU on Coursera
+- 💻 I’m taking the Data Science Specialization by JHU on Coursera

 - 👨‍💻 All of my projects are available at [benthecoder.github.io](https://benthecoder.github.io)

 - 📝 I regularly write articles on [Medium](https://medium.com/@benthecoder07)

-## Check out my latest articles
+## Latest Blog Posts

 <!-- BLOG-POST-LIST:START -->
 - [“Controlling complexity is the essence of computer programming.” -Brian Kernighan](https://medium.com/@benthecoder07/controlling-complexity-is-the-essence-of-computer-programming-brian-kernighan-fc6647af998a?source=rss-9a24cc840494------2)